jjti/repp/README.md

 4. Traverse the cheapest assembly and "fill in the node":

-    4.1 Create primers if it's going to be PCR'ed
+    4.1 Create primers if it's going to be PCR'ed, create a synthetic fragment otherwise

     4.2 Fail out if:

-         4.2.1 The primers have a very high primer3 penalty score OR The primers have off-target's in their source vector OR The node has an inverted repeat in its junction
+         4.2.1 The primers have a very high primer3 penalty score OR The primers have off-target's in their source vector OR The node has an inverted repeat in its junction OR The synthetic fragment will be dificult to synthesize

                4.2.1.1 Remove fragment from tree and repeat #2